CunchengZhu/Riemannian-active-nematics-2024/README.md

 2. Toggle a visualization node.
 3. Press play &#9654; to start the simulation.

-## Citation
+## Attribution

-If you use this code, please cite:
+If you use this code in your academic projects, please cite our paper:

 ```bibtex
 @article{zhu2024active,